 Traffic Impacted Intersections

 Traffic impacts were defined at three primary contexts: isolated intersections, road corridors encompassing multiple intersections, and regional impacts to traffic on the Capital Beltway and Interstate 95.
 Our analysis showed that most of the signalized study area intersections would operate at acceptable levels during the morning and afternoon rush hours under the Springfield Alternative.
 However, a few intersections in the study area would operate with overall unacceptable conditions, contributing to adverse impacts for isolated intersections and major adverse impacts for the Frontier Drive and Loisdale Road corridors.
 These intersections are shown on the map as orange or red, indicating LOS E or LOS F. However, the majority of intersections evaluated are within the Commercial Revitalization District and the Transit Service Area in the Franconia-Springfield Comprehensive Plan.
-According to the plan and as outlined in the scoping agreement with the county and state transportation agencies, LOS E is acceptable within these boundaries.
+According to the plan, LOS E is acceptable within these boundaries.

 ISOLATED INTERSECTION

 [Animation change] We found that there would be direct, long-term, and adverse impacts to isolated intersections within the study area.
-During both the morning and afternoon rush hours, the intersection of the Franconia-Springfield Parkway, Manchester Boulevard and Beulah Street fail due to delays and queuing contained to these intersections.
+During both the morning and afternoon rush hours, the intersection of the Franconia-Springfield Parkway, Manchester Boulevard and Beulah Street fail due to delays and queuing contained to this intersection.

 CORRIDORS

 [Animation change] Our analysis found that there would be delays along the Frontier Drive corridor during both the morning and afternoon rush hour and along the Loisdale Road corridor during the afternoon rush hour.
 During the morning rush, delays along southbound Frontier Drive would begin at Franconia-Springfield Parkway and extend to Franconia Road.
-Frontier Drive at the Franconia Springfield Parkway fails at both the eastbound and west bound intersections.
+Frontier Drive at Franconia Springfield Parkway fails at both intersections serving the Franconia-Springfield Parkway on and off-ramps.
 During the afternoon rush hour, delays would occur in the northbound direction along this same stretch of Frontier Drive and along Loisdale Road beginning at Franconia Road and extending to Spring Mall Drive.
 Together these conditions would result in direct, long-term, major adverse impacts due to a combination of intersection delays and extensive queuing through these half mile stretches of Frontier Drive and Loisdale Road

 INTERSTATES